iyobo/jollofjs/packages/isvalid/README.md

         schema: { … }
     }

-##### Unique validator
+##### Unique Validator
 Type: `Boolean`

-This ensures that all elements in the array are unique.
-If two or more elements are the same, the validator send an error to the error handler.
+This ensures that all elements in the array are unique - basically ensuring the array is a set.
+If two or more elements are the same, the validator sends an error to the callback.

 Example: